tanis36/Distributed-Systems-KVS-Project/README.md

 # Distributed-Systems-KVS-Project
-A project for a Distributed Systems class that implements a persistent key value store as a C++ library.
+A group project for a Distributed Systems class that implements a persistent key value store as a C++ library.

 This library exposes a small set of functions that a client program will use to create and manage a named KVS: